juliasolee/MyWork/README.md

 <a name="gd"></a>
 #### Game Development
 Some of the projects that have taken my C and C++ skills to the next level have been Game Development projects.
 In them, I have advanced my programming skills, creativity and problem-solving.
 You can find all the Game Development projects that I have made in my [Videogames section](https://github.com/juliasolee/MyWork/tree/master/Videogames).

 <a name="ai"></a>
 #### Artificial Intelligence
 In my bachelor's degree I did different projects on machine learning.
 But it wasn't until I finished my degree that I decided to enter into the world of artificial intelligence and to do the Deep Learning Nanodegree.
 In this course I have been able to learn about different algorithms and Deep Learning models, and put them into practice with different real-based projects and datasets.

-You can find all my projects from the Deep Learning Nanodegree in my [Artificial Intelligence section](https://github.com/juliasolee/MyWork/tree/master/ArtificialIntelligence).
+You can find these projects in my [Artificial Intelligence section](https://github.com/juliasolee/MyWork/tree/master/ArtificialIntelligence).